Wimbledon: For the Love of Travel and Tennis

-We were extremely lucky to be able to get 2 Centre Court tickets online at Ticketmaster a couple of days before the match (online purchase was available only 1/2 days before the match).
+We were extremely lucky to be able to get 2 Centre Court tickets online at Ticketmaster two days before the match (online purchase was available only 1/2 days before the match).
 I say extremely lucky because the hundreds of tickets sold online that day were snapped up in seconds (!).
 If you are hoping to get tickets using this method, you’ll need a fast computer AND faster fingers.
 A round-1 ticket for the Centre Court costs £56.

 For the next two days, we couldn’t buy tickets from Ticketmaster anymore and so we had to resort to getting Debenture seats.
 There are a few ways to get hold of Debenture tickets but we got ours from Stubhub and Viagogo.
-The price for Debenture seat tickets is determined by supply-and-demand, and for a round-1 at Centre Court, the ticket could cost 10x more than the actual price of £56.
+The price for these tickets is determined by supply-and-demand, and for a round-1 at Centre Court, for example, the ticket could cost in excess of 10 times more than the actual price of £56.

 On days 1 and 2, we were on Centre Court.
-Our idol, Roger Federer, played so that already made our tickets (tennis tickets, airfare and all) worth every pound.
+The great Roger Federer played so that already made our tickets (tennis tickets, plane tickets and all) worth every pound.

-One advise if the main purpose of your travel is to watch tennis, is to make sure that you get seats for at least one day in a covered court.
-That’s because if it rains, the match will surely be interrupted or postponed in an uncovered court, which is basically all the courts in Wimbledon except the Centre Court.
-Last year it was only the Centre Court that has a retractable roof but they’ve started to construct a roof for No. 1 Court was being built when we were there.
+One advise if the main purpose of your travel to London is to watch the Grand Slam, is to make sure that you get seats on covered courts.
+That is because if it rains, the match will surely be interrupted or postponed in an uncovered court, which during our visit was basically all the courts in Wimbledon except the Centre Court.
+Retractable roof for No. 1 Court was being built when we were there.

-On the day that we were on the Centre Court, it rained.
-The matches on the other courts had to be postponed and some were transferred to the Centre Court.
-It was lucky for us (more matches to watch) but frustrating for those in other courts.
+On the first day that we were on the Centre Court, it rained cats and dogs.
+The matches on the other courts had to be postponed and some important ones were transferred to the Centre Court.
+Yes!
+Lucky for us (more matches to watch) but frustrating for those in other courts.

 To give you a rough idea, there are 19 courts in Wimbledon.
-The Centre Court is where the top seeded players play hence it commands the highest ticket price.
-The lower ranked but still highly seeded players play on the No. 1, 2 & 3 courts and the rest play on the ground courts.
+The Centre and No. 1 courts are where the top seeded players play hence they command the highest ticket price.
+The lower ranked but still highly seeded players play on the No. 2 & 3 courts, and the rest play on the ground courts.

 No. 1 Court